-- Use the foot brake. - Manual gearbox: Push the clutch pedal all the way down.
-Otherwise, the engine will not start. - Move the gear lever into neutral (automatic gearbox: selector lever to P or N) ⇒ ∧. - Turn the ignition key to position 2.
-The pre-heating indicator light TM comes on while the glow plugs are preheating. - When the indicator light or goes out, turn the ignition key to position 3.
-Do not press the accelerator. - Having completed the previous action the key can be released immediately, it will return to position 2 and the engine will have started.
+- Use the foot brake. - Manual gearbox: Push the clutch pedal all the way down. - Move the gear lever into neutral (automatic gearbox: selector lever to P or N) ⇒ Λ. - Turn the ignition key to position 2.
+The pre-heating indicator light 00 comes on while the glow plugs are preheating. - When the indicator light 700 goes out, turn the ignition key to position (3).
+Do not press the accelerator. - Release the ignition key as soon as the engine starts (the starter motor must not be allowed to run on with the engine).